ghassenetanabene6/Test-Your-English-Level/README.md

 <img src="https://github.com/ghassenetanabene6/Test-Your-English-Level/blob/master/Demo/8.PNG" width="70%">

-📝 After passing the Reading Comprehension Test, you will have to pass three other tests
+📝 After passing the Reading Comprehension Test, you will have to pass three other tests.

+Once a test is successfully passed, it is no longer displayed.

 <img src="https://github.com/ghassenetanabene6/Test-Your-English-Level/blob/master/Demo/7.PNG" width="70%">